janoelze/docker-brainrot/README.md

 # docker-brainrot

-as part of an ongoing effort to not learn any actual docker deploy workflows and accelerate web development to mind-numbing speeds i'm releasing docker-brainrot, a python script that will take a Dockerfile and send it to a docker host of your choice.
+as part of my ongoing effort to avoid learning actual Docker deployment workflows and to accelerate web development to absurd speeds, I’m releasing docker-brainrot, a Python script that takes a Dockerfile and deploys it to a Docker host of your choice.

-it'll:
+Here’s what it does:

-* collect directories referenced from the `Dockerfile`
+* Collects directories referenced in the Dockerfile
-* tarball these and move them to a build directory on the remote host
+* Creates a tarball of these directories and moves it to a build directory on the remote host
-* build the container
-* run the container
+* Builds and runs the container
-* clean up after itself like a good script
+* Cleans up after itself like a good script

 ## using docker-brainrot